syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 #### Sorting By Display Member

 Grid Grouping control sorts the grid based on Value member of the grid data, by default.
-The user can also sort grid data by Display members of foreign-key combo boxes by setting up a foriegn-key reference relation between related tables.
+The user can also sort grid data by Display members of foreign-key combo boxes by setting up a foreign-key reference relation between related tables.

 N>: A foreign-key reference relation allows the user to look up values in a related table using an id column in the main table.